neuroethology/TREBA/README.md

 If you are running on CPU, remove -d 0 from the command.

-This run will take around 1~2 days on GPU.
+This run will take around ~1 day on GPU.

 The trained models and extracted features will be saved to saved/fly_treba_original/run_1